 What is the Best Free Web Hosting?

-Although free web hosting may not be the best fit for everyone, there are still a number of free providers out there that you can easily give a test run for no cost.
-This list of website hosting providers isn’t all encompassing – there are a few honorable mentions like Awardspace not included.
+Although this may not be the best fit for everyone, there are still a number of free providers out there that you can easily give a test run for no cost.
+This list isn’t all encompassing – there are a few honorable mentions like Awardspace not included.
 Ultimately, I recommend avoiding these providers as they are many drawbacks.

 Here are my picks for the best free web hosting in 2019.

 FreeHosting.com is one of the best free hosts out there because of their unmetered bandwidth.
 They give users 10GB of server space, one free email account, one MySQL database, and one domain (that you must already own).
 If you don’t have a domain, free subdomains are provided.

 They also have a simple drag and drop site builder with over 170 pre-designed templates to choose from.
 A powerful app installer also allows you to add-on over 350 applications.

 If their free plans don’t cover everything you need, you can opt for their paid hosting plan at $7.99/month.
 With the paid hosting option, you can add a multi-site, have multiple emails, and unlimited disk space.

 One big downside to FreeHosting is their site speed – coming in at around two seconds on average.
 With site speed being a ranking factor on Google, I would look elsewhere for a free host.

 Freehostia offers users free plans that includes 250MB of disk space, 6GB of monthly bandwidth, app installers, 3 email accounts, and MySQL and PHP compatibility.
 They also provide 24/7 support for their users and guarantee a 99.9% uptime – not bad for a free service.